The Raleigh Convergence started in April 2019 with a belief that we’re not just residents of the same place — we’re neighbors.

 If you believe in our mission, we’d appreciate your financial contribution to help keep us going.

-There are a few ways you can support us now.
+There are a few ways you can support us.

 SUPPORT OUR OPERATIONS WITH A CONTRIBUTION

-Your voluntary contribution supports locally-owned Raleigh Convergence, part of Minerva Media Co.
+Your contribution supports locally-owned Raleigh Convergence, part of Minerva Media Co.
 (Please note: This type of support is not tax deductible).
+In lieu of paywalled subscriptions, we’d ask you to pay what you wish:

 WHAT YOUR CONTRIBUTION SUPPORTS